jlggross/codar.me/react-native-intro/README.md

 - ScrollView: Creates a list with the option to scroll through all items
 - FlatList: Also have a scroll, but the elements are loaded just is the visible area (better for performance)

+## Class 06 - Style to our App

+- We are able to get the data from the API.
+Now its time to adjust this information in the screen.
+- In this class we have created the styles of our components
+- Also, we organized the components is separated files in the components folder
+- Pay attention to the index.js file inside components/ that is used to export the components to the index.js file inside the src/ folder

+## Class 07 - Creating a Form